adloky/smalls/french-classic-b-mbm.md

 **11...c4!?**

 Korchnoi's favourite plan, in conjunction with his pet 8...Kf8.
-As mentioned earlier in the chapter, Black deliberately violates the principle: Don't close the centre when attacked on the wing, for the following reasons: 1.
-Black chases away White's dangerous light-squared bishop from its best diagonal (although it can crop up on h5 and g4 later). --- 2.
-Black closes the queenside, mainly because this is where Black plans to run his king, as soon as he stabilizes his kingside. --- QUESTION: Can we trick White by first playing 11...Nc6 and on 12 Nf3, then we play 12...c4.
+As mentioned earlier in the chapter, Black deliberately violates the principle: Don't close the centre when attacked on the wing, for the following reasons:<level/>

+1. Black chases away White's dangerous light-squared bishop from its best diagonal (although it can crop up on h5 and g4 later).
+2. Black closes the queenside, mainly because this is where Black plans to run his king, as soon as he stabilizes his kingside.

+QUESTION: Can we trick White by first playing 11...Nc6 and on 12.Nf3, then we play 12...c4.
 In this way, we can move-order White into blocking f3 with a knight, denying the Rh3-f3 lift?

 ANSWER: Well, your trick works if White follows up 11...Nc6 12.Nf3 ( but we simply transpose if White plays 12.Rh3! . )

-QUESTION: Can Black go for the plan with ...cxd4 as in the previous two games? --- ANSWER: Let's have a look at 11...cxd4 12.cxd4 .
+QUESTION: Can Black go for the plan with ...cxd4 as in the previous two games?

+ANSWER: Let's have a look at 11...cxd4 12.cxd4 .
 One thing that makes me suspicious is that there is only a single game in the database. ( 12...Bd7 13.Rh3 h5?!
 I would have held off on this move, which allows White use of the g5-square later on.
 Following 14.Qf4 Nc6 15.Rf3 Be8 16.Nh3 Qb6 17.Ng5 Nd8 , A.Malashenko-I.Rajlich, Frydek Mistek 1997.
 White looks clearly better after 18.Ke2 . ) ( 12...Qa5+ 13.c3 Nc6 14.Ne2 and here is one difference which favours White - the knight gets to e2, which is a superior square to f3 since on e2, it covers White's weakness on c3.
 After 14...b6 15.Rh3 Qa3 16.Ke1 Ba6 17.Bxa6 Qxa6 18.Rf3 (threat: Qxe6) 18...Qc8 19.Nf4 Rh7 20.Kf1 ( 20.Nxe6+?? hangs a piece to 20...Kg8 ) 20...Qd7 , maybe this is still playable for Black but it looks to me like an inferior version of the previous two games.
 I prefer White here. )

 **12.Be2**